 QDROs in California

-- How does a QDRO work?
+- How does a QDRO work in California?

-- Can courts divide retirement plans?
+- Can courts in California divide retirement plans?

 - Types of retirement plans QDROs cover

-- How to file
+- How to file a QDRO in California

 - How long does it take to get funds?

-- Filing limit and costs
+- Filing time limit

 A QDRO requires a plan administrator to pay a portion of a retirement account to someone other than the primary beneficiary.
 One spouse could use a QDRO to access payments as a form of spousal or child support.